For Parents & Families

 Pace University has a zero-tolerance policy regarding hazing that is consistent with New York state law.
 Hazing includes any activity that subjects members to harassment, ridicule, intimidation, physical exhaustion, abuse, or mental distress.
-Hazing is contrary to the purposes of the Greek community and the University.
+Hazing is contrary to the purposes of the community and the University.
 Hazing is not tolerated.
-If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact the Office of Greek Life.
+If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact the Office of Fraternity & Sorority Life.
 All calls will be handled in a discreet manner.

 Who is actually in charge of the fraternities and sororities?